Of "generational wars" old and new

 In a scenario that ought to be familiar by now, the paper reports that,

 [a] citywide WiFi zone would come at no cost to taxpayers.
-In fact, Concord would save thousands of dollars every year because building inspectors and other city employees wouldn't need cell phones to transmit reports from laptops back to City Hall, Dragovich said.
+In fact, Concord would save thousands of dollars every year because building inspectors and other city employees wouldn't need cell phones to transmit reports from laptops back to City Hall, Dragovich said."It's definitely the wave of the future as far as law enforcement goes," he adds.

 Such a system also would provide new avenues for Concord police to battle crime.